kasim393/Nextjs-Portfolio/README.md

 # Description

-Perosnal Portfolio build using Next js, Three js and Framer Motion
+Personal Portfolio build using Next js, Three js, and Framer Motion

 # Tech Used